ryantrainor/ryantrainor.github.io/_pages/chente.md

 <div style="line-height: 1.5em; font-size: 0.8em; font-style: italic;"><iframe title="vimeo-player" src="https://player.vimeo.com/video/503656676?h=2187b51823" width="640" height="360" frameborder="0" allowfullscreen></iframe>
 A video including clips from many of Chente's dance performances at F&M. Credit: Vicente Brambila and Franklin & Marshall College.</div>

 Chente's legacy lives on in Los Angeles and Lancaster.
-Many of Chente's friends and community members contributed to a [tribute page](https://www.kudoboard.com/boards/1Fg8RTXh), and the [Vicente Brambila Visual & Performing Arts (VAPA) Scholarship](https://www.amuanimo.org/studentscholarships) is now awarded to a student at a California Green Dot High School who intends to pursue an education in visual and performing arts after high school.
+Many of his friends and community members contributed to a [tribute page](https://www.kudoboard.com/boards/1Fg8RTXh), and the [Vicente Brambila Visual & Performing Arts (VAPA) Scholarship](https://www.amuanimo.org/studentscholarships) is now awarded to a student at a California Green Dot High School who intends to pursue an education in visual and performing arts after high school.
 An Eastern Redbud tree has also been planted on F&M's campus in his memory near the hall where he used to perform.